-RSS stands for “Rich Site Summary,”, and is sometimes called "Really Simple Syndications".
-How does it impact eBay sales?
+RSS stands for “Rich Site Summary,” and is sometimes called "Really Simple Syndications."
+How does it affect eBay sales?

 In practical terms, an “RSS feed” is a special link or URL (a web address, in short) that points to one of these kinds of collections for you.
 You get to create all the collections that you want through eBay and describe what should be in each collection. eBay then supplies you with a link that will contain the collection in question.